marshallm94/Learning_Notes/AWS.md

 	* Generators, Fire Suppression, etc. are all on premise at the data center, and is therefore the responsibility of the data center.
 * Network Infrastructure (Switches/Routers/Firewalls)
-	* The public cloud user is able to create configurations that simulate the logical effet of switches, routers and firewalls.
+	* The public cloud user is able to create configurations that simulate the logical effect of switches, routers and firewalls.
 	* In AWS, virtual clouds are called Virtual Private Networks (VPCs) and are configured by the end user.
 This therefore means that the security & infrastructure *of the VPC* is the responsibility of the end user.